18+ Best PR Tools Every PR Manager Should Consider in 2023

 - Flexible displays

-After all, despite the development of technology an PR tools, human relations are still fundamental to PR.
+After all, despite the development of technology, human relations are still fundamental to public relations.

 Outreach is one of the most important aspects of PR.
-It’s still about building relationships with people who can broadcast your message to a wider audience.
+Years go by and it’s still about building relationships with people who can broadcast your message to a wider audience.

-Muck Rack offers plenty of features to manage your outreach efforts: media database, monitoring, pitching, collaboration and reporting.
+Muck Rack is a PR tool that offers plenty of features to manage your outreach efforts: media database, monitoring, pitching, collaboration, and reporting.

-Muck Rack has a large database which makes finding journalists easier.
-Add to it the rest of features and you get all-in-one outreach tool with easy-to-use and intuitive dashboard.
+Muck Rack has a large database which makes finding journalists and collecting press contacts easier.
+Add to it the rest of the features and you get an all-in-one outreach tool with an intuitive dashboard.

-It’s sort of a search engine that looks for your keywords on Twitter.
-It even reminds Google search engine.
+It’s sort of a search engine that looks for keywords on Twitter.
+It reminds Google search engine.

-The tools returns relevant content in chronological order of tweets.
+The tool returns relevant content in chronological order of tweets.